SciSpike/release-mgmt/readme.md

   * `./release-this level` where `level` is the release level (`pre`, `rc`, ...)

 > NOTE: this repo now releases all technologies together under a single release, and the prior Docker images should be considered deprecated.

+## Running on Windows Prerequisits
+* Project requires Hyper-v, Docker and WSL (Windows Subsystem for Linux).
+* Hyper-v can be added to Windows through Control Panel -> Programs and Features -> Turn Windows features on or off.
+If Hyper-v isn't an option you may need to upgrade your version of Windows.
+* Install Docker for Windows and choose the option of using Windows containers (default is linux).
+After docker is installed check the box in Settings -> General -> Expose daemon on tcp://localhost:2375 without TSL.
+* To install WSL open a powershell as admin and type `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.
+* After WSL is installed use the Windows Store to install a distro of linux (Ubuntu recommend).
+If not installing Ubuntu you will need to adjust the url to get the PGP Key below.
+* After your distro is installed open bash and run the following commands:
+  *`sudo apt-get update -y`
+  *`sudo apt-get install -y apt-transport-https ca-certificates curl software-properties-common` *`curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -` *`sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"` *`sudo apt-get update -y`
+  *`sudo apt-get install -y docker-ce`
+  *`sudo usermod -aG docker $USER`
+  *`sudo apt-get install -y docker-compose`
+  *`sudo mkdir /c` adjust for your drive where docker is installed. ignore if directory already exists.
+  *`sudo mount --bind /mnt/c /c`
+* Lastly, check that everything is running correctly.
+  *`docker info`
+  *`docker-compose --version`